• Skip to primary navigation

 6. Put the lid on the pot and set the steam release knob to the Sealing position.

 7. Press the Pressure Cook (or Manual) button or dial and then the +/- button or dial to select 30 minutes.
+Low Pressure.
 It will take a few minutes for the pot to come to pressure.

 9. Let the pot do a FULL NATURAL RELEASE of the pressure.
 You can let it sit after that as long as you want.
 I let the jars cool down quite a bit in the pot before I move them to a cooling rack to finish cooling.